Here’s one thing about the eCommerce industry: it has experienced astounding growth over the years, and it’s just getting started.

 - Difficult to edit themes

-Squarespace is the second leading eCommerce software platform in the world by market share.
+Squarespace is the world’s second leading eCommerce software platform by market share.
 Founded in 2003 by Anthony Casalena in his dorm room at the University of Maryland, Squarespace started as a blog hosting service without eCommerce features.
-Now, it’s one tech company to reckon with when mentioning eCommerce SEO.
+It’s one tech company to reckon with when mentioning eCommerce SEO.